shellywanamaker/shellywanamaker.github.io/_posts/2018-03-27-RNA-isolation-third-batch.md

 Here is Sam's notebook that I should have looked at wayyyy before starting this process.
 I had forgotten that he did this on two crab samples a while back.
 [link](http://onsnetwork.org/kubu4/category/tanner-crab-rnaseq/)

+#### I see that Sam mixed the 2-propanol with the supernatant by inversion rather than vortex.
+I think I will start doing this instead, because the vortex is so powerful that the propanol often ends up leaking a little, and smearing the tube labels.